LangGraph-GUI/LangGraph-GUI/README.md

 # LangGraph-GUI

-LangGraph-GUI-App is an Electron and Docker-based application that provides a user-friendly graphical interface for interacting with [LangGraph-GUI-frontend](https://github.com/LangGraph-GUI/LangGraph-GUI-frontend) and [LangGraph-GUI-backend](https://github.com/LangGraph-GUI/LangGraph-GUI-backend) and LocalLLM such Ollama.
+LangGraph-GUI is an user-friendly graphical interface for interacting with reactflow frontend and fastAPI backend using LLM such ollama or other api key.

-For more infomation, please see official site: [LangGraph-GUI.github.io](https://LangGraph-GUI.github.io)
+For more infomation, please see doc: [LangGraph-GUI.github.io](https://LangGraph-GUI.github.io)

 ![](https://langgraph-gui.github.io/cover.webp)

 ## Prerequisites

-Before you start, make sure you have the following software installed on your Linux:
+For Docker user, before you start, make sure you have the following software installed on your Linux:

 - Ubuntu related Linux (ex: Mint)
-- nv-docker (for running ollama)
+- Docker Compose Env
-- Docker Compose
+- nv-docker (optional for running ollama)
 - (Optional for electron) npm

-*(If Windows user, please see [LangGraph GUI Setup on Windows](https://langgraph-gui.github.io/Others/Windows))*
+For Windows user, please see [LangGraph GUI Setup on Windows](https://langgraph-gui.github.io/Others/Windows)

 ## Getting Started